Managing Ocean Front Ecosystems for Climate Change

 How do we get there ?

-• We hope to derive management solutions that can be applied locally by our Mozambique Channel partners amongst fisheries and conservation organizations,
+- We hope to derive management solutions that can be applied locally by our Mozambique Channel partners amongst fisheries and conservation organisations,

 Scientific partners involved